NadiaMudassar/github2/README.md

-# Step by step gudie to inatall terraform on Windows
+# Step by step gudie to install terraform on Windows